volkanagun/WebCollectives/README.md

   - crawler
     -web

-The examples are located at sites folder (i.e. link: [a relative link](src/data/crawler/sites/)).
+The examples are located at sites folder (i.e. link: [examples](src/data/crawler/sites/)).
 Each example contains a main method and runs separetely.

 - data
   -crawler